What is Commercial property?

 What does a Commercial Property Manager do?

-A Commercial Property Manager can be employed by the owner(s) of the property to supervise the operation of the premises.
-This will include handling all the day to day issues that may arise with tenants, as well as a number of specific services such as;
+A Commercial Property Manager is employed by the owner(s) of the property to supervise the operation of the premises.
+This will include handling all the day to day issues that may arise with tenants, as well as a number of specific services such as:

-- Lease Management: This includes negotiating terms of the lease and discussing lease requirements with tenants before they expire- we aim for 100% occupancy.
+- Lease Management.
+This includes negotiating terms of the lease and discussing lease requirements with tenants before they expire, our goal being 100% occupancy.

-- Maintenance: Ensuring that maintenance contracts are expertly negotiated and in place for the Commercial premises.
+- Maintenance.
+Ensuring that maintenance contracts are expertly negotiated for the premises.

 (a) Monthly financial reports of monies received and expenses

-(b) Year-end summaries of all the properties income and expenditure
+(b) Year-end summaries of all the property’s income and expenditure

-Although this list is not extensive, these are some of the services that you can expect from the Commercial Property Management team at Auckland Property Management.
+Although this list is not extensive, these are some of the services that you can expect from apm.

 For a full list of our Commercial Property Management services click here